 While in macOS Monterey you can see macOS and System Data volumes separately, the Other category includes both these items.
 In our previous article, you can learn more about Other storage on Mac.

-To see your system data volume on macOS Monterey or earlier, do the following:
+To see your system data volume on macOS, do the following: